baaihealth/opi/README.md

 ```

 ### 3. Evaluation of LLaMA
+For comparison, we evaluate OPI-instruction-tuned LLaMA-7B model and original LLaMA-7B model.

 The same script is used for evaluating OPI-instruction-tuned LLaMA-7B model and original LLaMA-7B model, just by setting a different model_idx for a different model.
 ```
 cd eval_llama